AICC/CMI-5_Spec_Current/cmi5_runtime.md

 Result should be included in statements containing the following CMI-5 defined verbs:

+- Completed
-- Launched
+- Passed
-- Started
+- Waived
-- Resumed
+- Failed
-- Exited
+- Abandoned

 <a name="Score"></a>
 ###9.5.1 Score